nabsul/kcert/README.md

 An example would be *helm install 1.1.0 nabsul/kcert-configmap -n kcert --debug --set name=kcert,hosts="www.yourdomain.duckdns.org"*

+### Namespace-constraigned installations
+If you are using Rancher clusters and are assigned a specific namespace without access to cluster-wide resources, it is possible to instruct KCert to query only a list of namespaces.

+To enable the namespace-constraigned mode, set the variable `KCERT__NamespaceConstraints` to `true`.
+Then, set the variable `KCERT__NamespaceConstraintsList` to a list of namespaces, separated by ";".
+Example: `KCERT__NamespaceConstraintsList=ns-1;ns-2;ns-3`.

 ## Other Advice

 ### Test in Staging First